SergiusIW/gate/README.md

 ```

 That should be it.
 Note that Gate currently depends on SDL2,
-so you will need to [install SDL2.0 development libraries](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries)
+so you will need to [install SDL2 development libraries](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries)
 in order to run your game successfully.
+Gate requires SDL2, SDL2_Image, and SDL2_Mixer,
+as well as OpenGL version 3.0 or later.

 ### License